top of page

 Senior to Senior Program

 Here at Kim’s Nurturing Nest Animal Sanctuary we hear of so many Senior cats who have lost their human companions or are given up due to aging or medical issues.
 These animals are often euthanized or spend the rest of their lives alone.
 Older animals have so much to offer and make some of the best companions.
-Our Senior to Senior Foster program is all about senior citizens rediscovering the joys of having a cat in their lives.
-This is a long term program that helps place senior cats who are 7 years of age and older, with senior citizens who are 62 years of age or older.
-There is no adoption fee if you are an approved senior citizen agreeing to foster a senior cat.

 When you open your heart and home to an older cat they really do show their appreciation and are likely to form a wonderful bond with their new human caretakers.
 It has also been shown there are many benefits to adopting an older animal.